-- Get off your electronics at least an hour before bed (and set them to DND or leave them outside of your bedroom).
+- Get off your electronics at least an hour before bed (and set them to DND or leave them outside your bedroom).

 - Make sure you have a comfortable pillow and mattress.

-2. Keep it simple.
+2. Keep it Simple

 Find one or two things (three max) that you feel will work for YOU to get you on a roll.
 Start with a quick win and work your way up from there.

-3. Take a test drive.
+3. Take a Test Drive

 Once you’ve settled on a few concepts that you think will work for you, try them for a few days before you decide if it does/doesn’t work.
 Like with any habit, you need at least 21 days to create something that sticks.

-4. Set a reminder.
+4. Set a Reminder

-Or if you’re more old-school like me, find a symbol to remind you – put a Post-it on your bathroom mirror, a note on the fridge or a physical symbol to remind you what you’re doing.
+Or, if you’re more old-school like me, find a symbol to remind you – put a Post-it on your bathroom mirror, a note on the fridge, or a physical symbol to remind you what you’re doing.

-What not to do
+What Not to Do

 You now have some great options about what to do.
 But having a great morning routine that energizes you is also as much about what not to do in the morning!

-Do you hate waking up to the sounds of the ‘alarm’ and need a better way to rise?
-Perhaps you are decimated by negativity and need to make sure you protect yourself from negative news or people early in the day?
+Do you hate waking up to the sounds of the “alarm” and need a better way to rise?
+Perhaps you are decimated by negativity and need to make sure you protect yourself from negative news or people early in the day.

-For me, it’s my phone.
-I have my best mornings when I don’t check my phone or email.
+For me, it’s my phone—I have my best mornings when I don’t check my phone or email.
 I find that when I check my email, it distracts me from my morning and starts me off in the wrong direction.
-My mind has gone down a rathole of everything I’ve just read, how I’m going to respond, what I need to do…. and I’m not longer present in my morning.
+My mind has gone down a rathole of everything I’ve just read, how I’m going to respond, and what I need to do—I’m no longer present in my morning.

 - Someone who thrives from positive energy, make sure whatever you do first gives you that burst of positivity.

-- Someone who needs to think, find time for your reading, strategizing and journaling.
+- Someone who needs to think, find time for your reading, strategizing, and journaling.